rajeshvkothari/oom/Internal/NEW_GIN_README.md

      - Login into Bonap Server and run the following commands to check clustering setup:

-	   - Verify 'ric' and 'default' contexts are setup:
+	   - Verify 'ric', 'default' and 'tick' contexts are setup:

 		 ```sh
 		 $ kubectl config get-contexts